Chemistry and the Scientific Method | General Chemistry 1

 h = the height (in m)

-Power can be defined as the rate at which energy is produced or utilized.
-This quantity is expressed in watt (W) which is equivalent to J.s-1
+Power is the rate at which energy is produced or utilized and is measured in watts (W), equivalent to J.s-1

 Uncertainty in Measurement

-Accuracy refers to how close a measurement/result is to the actual value.
+• Accuracy refers to how close a measurement or result is to the true or accepted value.
 Percentage error can be used to measure accuracy:

 % error = average value - true valuetrue value × 100

-Meaningful digits in a measured or calculated value that specify the uncertainty of the mesurement.
-The rules for determining the number of significant figures are:
+Significant figures are the meaningful digits in a measured or calculated value, representing the uncertainty of the measurement.
+Rules for determining significant figures include:

 0.051 has 2 significant figures